RoMcGill/RoMcGill/README.md

-- 👋 Hi, I’m @RoMcGill Junior Software Developer from ireland.
+- 👋 Hi, I’m @RoMcGill, full stack Software Developer from ireland.
-Currently studying with Code Institute and working toward a Diploma in Full Stack Software Development.

 - 👀 I’m interested in Coding, Music production, Photography and Mountain biking.
-- 🌱 I’m currently working on a portfolio project.
+- 🌱 I’m currently working on a project.
-- 💞️ I’m looking to collaborate on anything that requires some HTML and CSS
 - 📫 How to reach me ro.mcgill12@gmail.com

 <!---